 The people who volunteer are the most important part of clinical trials.
 They play an essential part in helping scientists to develop and test treatments for the benefit of everyone in the community.

 We are currently participating in studies below:

-If you are interested in finding out more about any of the above studies, then please speak to your doctor or one of our Research Nurses:
+If you are interested in finding out more about any of the above studies, then please speak to your doctor, our Research Nurse, or email: